rohitnitr/Sentiment-Analysis-with-Naive-Bayes-Classifier/README.md

 ## Credits

-This sentiment analysis project is a result of the hard work and dedication of Rohit Poddar.
+This sentiment analysis project is a result of the hard work and dedication of <b>Rohit Poddar</b>.
 It incorporates various NLP techniques and the Naive Bayes classifier to achieve accurate sentiment predictions from text data.

 ## Feedback and Contributions